jklingel/Game-of-Life/README.md

 There is software out there that can do the same but in a prettier package, e.g. the Mathgrapher v2.03 (https://www.mathgrapher.com/cellular-automata-1d-rule/).
 My code has the advantage that it is short and very easy to understand.
 It does not even have a function outside of main().

+To keep it simple, I created the code to print the patterns on the screen of an ANSI terminal.
+Green characters (cells) on a black background is a must.

 The best and most comprehensive book about this topic is Stephen Wolfram's "A New Kind of Science" (https://www.wolframscience.com/nks/p24--how-do-simple-programs-behave/).
 He documented all the different patterns and gave them a number.
 For example my code 1dlife-30.c is an implementation of his rule 30.